 I earned a PhD in Ecology and Evolution from the Biology Department at the University of Victoria with Dr. Tom Reimchen.
 Postdoctoral opportunities took me to the University of California, Santa Cruz, where I worked with Dr. Chris Wilmers.

-Teaching and mentoring students, however, is my favourite form of outreach.
+As a Chaired Professor, I have limited teaching opportunities.
 Currently, I teach GEOG 353 (Coastal and Marine Resource Management) during the spring term.
-Jessie Housty and I also teach a field course about integrating western science and Indigenous knowledge in the use, monitoring and study of resources (GEOG 453).
-This amazing course takes place in the village of Bella Bella and at the at Koeye River.
+My colleague and sister, Jess Housty, and I also teach a field course about integrating western science and Indigenous knowledge in the use, monitoring and management of natural resources (GEOG 453).
+This land-based course takes place at the Koeye River.

 Publications: